 If you’ve ever left a platform like Facebook, LinkedIn, or Instagram for years and tried to come back, you know the pain of working to catch up with years of tweaks and upgrades.
 Don’t put yourself through that.
 Keeping even a loose connection can be incredibly beneficial to your understanding of freelance trends.

 I’m gonna close this out by saying it again…Don’t go into Upwork without a game plan.
 If you don’t have one, this post on getting past frustrations on Upwork will help.
 Are there other ways to get your freelance career up and running?
 Of course!
 Should you stay on Upwork forever?
 Not likely.
-The point is to use it as a springboard so that when you’re ready to move on to more complex ways of finding work, you’re as prepared as possible.
+The point is to use it as a springboard so that when you’re ready to move on to more complex (and productive) ways of finding work, you’re as prepared as possible.